-In a cash value life insurance, a certain portion of the premium goes for the accumulation of the death benefit and covering cost of association, while the remaining portion goes into the cash value.
-Basically, in a cash value life insurance the premium payment can be divided into three places:
+In cash-value life insurance, a particular portion of the premium goes for accumulating the death benefit and covering the cost of the association.
+In contrast, the remaining amount goes into the cash value.
+Basically, in cash-value life insurance, the premium payment can be divided into three places:

 - Cash value